 2. Posting jobs and collecting applications

-With an ATS, you can create optimized job postings and distribute them across multiple job sites with one click.
+An ATS allows you to publish job listings across multiple job boards and automatically collect and organize applications in one place.
 Many ATS tools also integrate with career pages and social media platforms, expanding your reach.

 3. Screening and shortlisting candidates

-ATS software automatically screens resumes based on keywords, experience, and qualifications.
+ATS software screens resumes by analyzing keywords, skills, and experience to help recruiters quickly identify the most qualified candidates.
 Some tools like Recruit use AI-powered ranking to highlight top candidates, making it easier for recruiters to focus on the best fits.

 4. Managing interviews and communication